irajshahid41/PRODIGY_DS_01/README.md

 This project successfully performed **data cleaning** and **exploratory data analysis** on the World Population dataset.
 Relationships, patterns, and trends were identified, offering clear insights into population dynamics across different countries.

 For detailed code and analysis, refer to the **Task01.ipynb** file.

-For detailed code and analysis, refer to the Task01.ipynb file.